HK TV station fined for false report of Jiang Zemin death

-The Hong Kong Broadcasting Authority BA.L said on Monday that local broadcaster Asia Television Limited ATV.L had failed to ensure the accuracy of reports of the ex-leader's death on July 6.
+The Hong Kong Broadcasting Authority (BA) said on Monday that local broadcaster Asia Television Limited (ATV) had failed to ensure the accuracy of reports of the ex-leader's death on July 6.
 It also took too long to correct the mistake.

 "The BA has found the complaints against inaccurate news reporting and late correction of factual errors substantiated.
 The BA regrets that ATV has adopted an irresponsible approach in its response to BA's inquiry," it said in a statement on its website.